Materials-Consortia/OPTIMADE/optimade.md

 # <a name="h.5">5.
 API Filtering Format Specification</a>

-An OPTIMaDe filter expression is passed in the parameter `filter` either as an URL query parameter as specified by jsonapi, or as part of a POST request as described in [4.3.
+An OPTiMaDe filter expression is passed in the parameter `filter` either as an URL query parameter as specified by jsonapi, or as part of a POST request as described in [4.3.
 General entry listing 'All' endpoint](#h.4.3).
 The filter expression allows desired properties to be compared against search